Using Your Financial Aid and Scholarships on Study Abroad Programs

 - For UMBC Merit Scholarships you need to submit the Official Study Abroad Budget, a copy of your completed VOT form and letter of acceptance to your financial aid counselor in the Financial Aid & Scholarships Office.
 Meyerhoff Scholars must take at least two science courses abroad.
 NOTE: Merit scholarships transfer for one semester only.
 You must apply prior to departure to have them transfer for more than one semester.

-- For Federal or Maryland State Aid you need to bring the Official Study Abroad Budget, a copy of your completed VOT form and acceptance letter to your financial aid counselor in the Financial Aid & Scholarships Office and sign their Statement of Understanding.
+- For Federal or Maryland State Aid you need to bring the Official Study Abroad Budget, a copy of your completed VOT form and an acceptance letter to your financial aid counselor in the Financial Aid & Scholarships Office and sign their Statement of Understanding.
 Maryland State Aid can only be used for University System of Maryland programs.

 - For Private Scholarships you need to confirm requirements with the scholarship provider and contact the SAO if they require support documentation.